Ideas Small Business Tips

 FAQ: Poster vs Flyer (Based on Real Search Queries)

 Q1.
-What is the difference between a poster and a flyer?
+What is the difference between a flyer and a poster in marketing?

 A poster is a large display meant for visibility.
 A flyer is a small handout meant for detailed information and action.